thebah/App1/README.md

-a new python project sounds amazing.
+a new python project sounds amazing. may be not!